aantti/supabase/aws/aurora/AURORA.md

 ## Using AWS CLI

-You can use `aurora-awscli.sh` to create Aurora PostgreSQL using the `aws` CLI.
-Make sure to edit the variables in the script first:
+You can use `aws_aurora.sh` to create Aurora PostgreSQL using the `aws` CLI.

 ```
-sh aws-aurora.sh create
+sh aws_aurora.sh create
 ```

+**Note:** Make sure to edit the variables in the script first.

 To stop the cluster temporarily, use:

 ```
-sh aws-aurora.sh stop
+sh aws_aurora.sh stop
 ```

 (Use `start` to start it again.)